olasunkanmitheCoder/GoodThought-NGO-Impact-Analysis/README.md

 ## Business Problem Statement

 GoodThought NGO has experienced increasing operational complexity across multiple humanitarian initiatives and geographical regions.
-While the organization has successfully attracted donor funding over the years, leadership requires deeper insight into how financial resources are being allocated, how effectively initiatives are generating measurable social impact, and which operational areas should be prioritized for future funding.
+While the organization has successfully attracted donor funding over the years, leadership requires deeper insight into how financial resources are allocated, how effectively initiatives generate measurable social impact, and which operational areas should be prioritized for future funding.

 The management team is particularly interested in understanding:
 - Which initiatives attract the highest donor investment